 Cut-to-Length Logging

 Cut-to-Length method is a sustainable method for tree cutting.
-In this method, trees are cutting into smaller pieces (logs) at the site of harvesting, rather than transferring entire trees to the sites.
+In this method, trees are cut into smaller pieces (logs) at the site of harvesting, rather than transferring entire trees to the sites.
 Machineries used for this are the mechanical harvesters and forwarders.

 Environmental Factors

 According to the 2023 Glasgow Climate Change Conference, timber logging is partially accountable for the rise of global temperature to over 1.5 degrees.
-A Glasgow Climate Pact was held to deal with this change in addition to being directly responsible for noteworthy fluctuations in the climate by deforestation.
+A Glasgow Climate Pact was held to deal with this change in addition to being directly responsible for noteworthy fluctuations in the climate change by deforestation.

-Increases Greenhouse Gases Emission
+Increases Greenhouse gas emissions

 Encourages Frequent Soil Erosion